mawenlong2016/CAFU/tutorial/User_manual.md

   - Overrepresented sequences
   - Kmer Content

-  You can access the output by click results in the right history bar (see figure below).
+  You can access the output by click results in the history pannel (see figure below).

   ![Quality control](https://github.com/cma2015/CAFU/blob/master/CAFU_images/10.png)